Deformations of Zappatic stable surfaces and their Galois covers: Introduction

 In this paper, we present an answer to their question.
 The main theorem is elaborated in the following: \begin{thm} If a smooth projective algebraic surface deforms to a Zappatic surface of type $E_{n}$, $n \geq 4$, then its Galois cover is simply connected of general type. \end{thm}

 We also discuss the existence of the above deformation, and have the following corollary: \begin{cor} If $n > 30$, the above deformation does not exist. \end{cor}

-An interesting question is about the existence of the above deformation between $10$ and $30$.
-From the computation in Section \ref{4.2}, we can see that the existence of such surfaces for $n>11$ shows that we can construct a surface of general type with a positive index.
+An interesting question centers on the existence of the above deformation between $10$ and $30$.
+From the computation in Section \ref{4.2}, we can see that the existence of Zappatic surfaces of type $E_n$, for $n>11$, shows that we can construct a surface of general type with a positive index.
+J$\acute{a}$nos Koll$\acute{a}$r resolved the aforementioned existence problem, and his proof is given in Appendix \ref{A1}.

 It is important to state that as our findings show, our goals were met and the mathematical community no longer needs to face the challenges that confronted us.
 The use of the results of the general case for such deformations can be spread to other studies about invariants of classification of algebraic surfaces.
-In addition, our work is dedicated to the significant development that consists of the original research; the original research was about deformations of specific cases and examples, while our contribution is for general cases and giving proofs about existence of deformations.
+In addition, our work is dedicated to the significant development that consists of the original research, which was about deformations of specific cases and examples, while our contribution is for general cases and giving proofs about the existence of deformations.

 The paper is organized as follows: Section \ref{method} gives the terminology and algorithm related to the work.
 Section \ref{E1010} shows the construction of the deformation for an algebraic surface of type $E_{10}$.
 Then we show the fundamental groups of the Galois covers of such surfaces.
-Section \ref{EnEn} considers the general Zappatic surfaces of type $E_{n}$, $n \geq 4$, which have deformations with a unique Zappatic singularity of type $E_n$ each.
-In Subsection \ref{4.1}, we determine the results of the fundamental groups of the Galois covers of these surfaces.
-And in Subsection \ref{4.2}, we calculated the topological invariants of these surfaces and studied their existence.
+Section \ref{EnEn} considers the general Zappatic surfaces of type $E_{n}$, $n \geq 4$, each of which has a deformation with a unique Zappatic singularity of type $E_n$.
+In Subsection \ref{4.1}, we determine the results of the fundamental groups of the Galois covers of these surfaces, while in Subsection \ref{4.2}, we calculate the topological invariants of these surfaces and study their existence.
+In Appendix \ref{A1}, J$\acute{a}$nos Koll$\acute{a}$r solved the existence problem of such surfaces.

+To provide the fundamental group results and topological index formula for the Galois covers of general surfaces, assuming the existence of deformations, we obtain such surfaces for $n>11$; this demonstrates the construction of a surface of general type with a positive index.
+In fact, our proofs and all results hold for $n \geq 4$.

+\paragraph{Acknowledgements:} We express our gratitude to Prof. J$\acute{a}$nos Koll$\acute{a}$r for discussing the existence problem of stable Zappatic surfaces, and for his contribution.

-\paragraph{Acknowledgements:} This research was also partly supported by NSFC~(12331001)~and the Natural Science Foundation of Jiangsu Province~(BK 20181427).
+This research was partly supported by NSFC~(12331001)~and the Natural Science Foundation of Jiangsu Province~(BK 20181427).